NREL-Sienna/StorageSystemsSimulations.jl/docs/src/index.md

 * * *

-PowerSystems has been developed as part of the ..... at the U.S. Department of Energy's National Renewable Energy Laboratory ([NREL](https://www.nrel.gov/)).
+PowerSystems has been developed as part of the SIIP Initiaives at the U.S. Department of Energy's National Renewable Energy Laboratory ([NREL](https://www.nrel.gov/)).